How the Energy Transition Accelerated in a Turbulent Year

 2020 has been a remarkable year.
 It witnessed the coronavirus pandemic, an economic crash, a historic and divisive U.S. election, widespread protests for racial justice and more.

-And yet, amid all of the turbulence, the world took several major steps toward realizing a low carbon future.
+And yet, amid all of the turbulence, the world took several major steps toward realizing a low-carbon future.

 The numbers are still coming in and the trends are still formalizing, but we have a pretty good sense of how the climate and energy landscape evolved over the past several months.